alexrudnick/dissertation/BURNDOWN.md

   * SKIP? be able to draw curves of word training data size versus accuracy

 ## multilingual
-  * train systems to target any other European languages we can get a target-language stemmer for.
-Anything snowball is fair game, maybe?
-We don't even really need a proper lemmatizer.
-  * build a source corpus annotator for multilingual.
-Then use output of those systems as features.
+  * pick languages we want to use
+  * make scripts for preparing data for Europarl for all the European languages we think we're going to do.
+Should be basically like the en-es data preparation script.
+    * pick lemmatizer/stemmer to use (could use
+  * make an annotation script to stick classifier answers on all words we have a classifier for.
+  * make features out of those annotations

-  * This is our "classifier stacking" approach, or basically "L2".
-What did we do in the semeval paper, exactly?
-We trained on the real answers and tested on the classifier answers, right?
+  * This is roughly our "classifier stacking" approach, or basically "L2", except that in the semeval paper we trained on the real answers and tested on classifier answers, which was goofy
-  * But we should train on classifier output.

   * And furthermore, what we can do is just run the classifiers in "annotator" mode -- we blow through an input file and we classify with an existing classifier, then just save the classifier as an annotation.